 Two words sum up the huge and long overdue changes that have rocked society’s view and treatment of sexual harassment: Harvey.
 Weinstein.

-The world may have come a long way since the 1970s but 2017 showed us just how far it still has to progress.
+The world may have come a long way since the 1970s but events over the last year showed us just how far it still has to progress.

 Employers who fail to treat sexual harassment in the most serious possible manner will pay the price.
 But the issue goes even deeper than that, into the realms of power and control.

 Employees – particularly millennials – are no longer prepared to tolerate anachronistic boardroom bullies and control freaks.
 The days of management by shouting should be over.
 Employers who have yet to grasp that could find themselves on the wrong end of a tribunal claim.

 Beware Of Discrimination